I grew up on Western films and series, so few things have been as iconic to me as single-action revolvers and lever-action rifles.

 This rifle is part of a legacy.

-John Moses Browning designed the original Model 1894 to use the new at the time .30-30 smokeless cartridge.
+John Moses Browning designed the original Model 1894 to use the then new .30-30 smokeless cartridge.

 This gun radiates sentiments of that lineage…steel and wood, just as Browning would have wanted it.